AllanToledo/pythonic-web/README.md

 # Pythonic Web!
 Pythonic Web is a concept of a server-rendered, pure Python web server.

-The idea of creating a web server in Python, that is server-rendered came from a frustration with PHP.
+The idea of creating a web server in Python that is server-rendered came from a frustration with PHP.
 I really don't like that syntax.

 Python is a lovely language, and I want to create websites using it.